Stretches to Help Your Feet!

 These are just a few simple stretches that will help keep your legs limber and more flexible, helping to alleviate unnecessary stress on your feet that might cause problems.
 Your Sugarland, TX, podiatrists are happy to answer questions or provide much more information!
 Give us a call today!

 This information is not meant as medical advice.
 It is provided solely for education.
 Our Sugarland, TX, podiatry office would be pleased to discuss your unique circumstances and needs as they relate to these topics.

-The Foot Pros at Foot & Ankle Associates treat all medical and surgical foot pain and ankle pain conditions, including corns and calluses.
+The Vargas Foot and Ankle Specialists at Foot & Ankle Associates treat all medical and surgical foot pain and ankle pain conditions, including corns and calluses.
 Licensed Sugar Land, TX, Podiatrist Dr. Marco Vargas can help bring you foot pain and ankle pain relief.